Am I Right?: Chart performance

 Upon its release, "Am I Right?" became the fifteenth consecutive top-20 song on the UK Singles Chart for Erasure, peaking at number 15.
 It also reached number nine in Ireland and number 21 in Austria.
-Shortly after the single release, the Am I Right extended play (EP) was released, which includes new songs and alternate versions of Erasure singles and album tracks.
+Shortly after the single release, the Am I Right?
+EP was released, which includes new songs and alternate versions of Erasure singles and album tracks.
 The EP peaked at number 22 in the UK.

 Music video

 A music video was made to accompany the song.
 It pictures Andy Bell walking down through Amsterdam and sitting down at the "Homomonument" (The Gays' Monument) near the Westerkerk.
 Vince Clarke is seen on a sailboat, sailing on the water in the Amsterdam canal system.
 The video was published on YouTube in September 2014, and as of November 2020, it had generated more than 578 000 views.